insidegui/GRCodeSignatureVerifier/README.md

 #### Directly

-Alternatively, you can just drop `GRCodeSignatureVerifier.h` and `GRCodeSignatureVerifier.m` in your app and use It directly.
+Alternatively, you can just drop `GRCodeSignatureVerifier.h` and `GRCodeSignatureVerifier.m` in your app and use it directly.

 ## ❤️